thegrumpys/odop/docs/Help/autoSave.md

 - Other operations do not utilize or affect AutoSave data.

 If AutoSave data exists at the time the app starts, it will automatically load and provide a blue pop-up message describing the situation.

+This behavior allows a browser refresh / reload or click on the ODOP logo to be used as an "undo" for the most recent Action : Search, Seek, Trade, Select Size and Select Catalog.
+From there, an additional browser refresh / reload or press on the ODOP logo will replace the re-loaded AutoSave data with the default design type (compression spring) and design (Startup).

 Note that not all operations are recoverable by the current AutoSave implementation.
 Users should save or export frequently and